blockchyp/blockchyp-js/README.md

 # BlockChyp JavaScript SDK

-This is the Go SDK for JavaScript.
-Like all BlockChyp SDK's, it provides a full Go client for the BlockChyp gateway and BlockChyp payment terminals.
+This is the SDK for JavaScript.
+Like all BlockChyp SDK's, it provides a full client for the BlockChyp gateway and BlockChyp payment terminals.

 This SDK is designed to run in a browser or in Node.js.
 But given that this library is designed for direct communication with the gateway and terminals, in browser